Shopify/ruby-lsp/TROUBLESHOOTING.md

 ### Outdated Version

 In some circumstances, the version of Ruby LSP activated may be very outdated.
+There are two common reasons for this:

-**Why this happens**
+**Prism constraints**

 Since v0.12.0, Ruby LSP has had a dependency on the [Prism](https://rubygems.org/gems/prism) parser.
 Prior to that, the Prism parser was named [YARP](https://rubygems.org/gems/yarp).
 The fact that the gem was renamed leads to some awkward dependency resolutions.